marz1877/LRCv2/README.md

 AudioFilename_meaning.lrc      -  for seperate meaning lrc
 AudioFilename.chordpro         -  for chords
 ```
+Benefit of sidecar is player can load what it supports.

 ### When inside audio use Metadata fields -
 ```
 SYNCEDLYRICS             - Synced Lyrics